diegopedrazas96/Laravel-Vue/commit.md

-Laravel scout installed on 2/23/2018
+Update app.js as MyVuetable.vue was updated on 3/2/2018